OfqualGovUK/ofqual-register-frontend/README.md

 ## Deployment

-A pipeline is set on DevOps to automatically deploy the Web App to an Azure container registry (`azure-pipelines`).
+A pipeline (`azure-pipelines.yml`) is set on DevOps to automatically deploy the Web App to an Azure container registry .
 A webhook is setup to pull the container image into an App Service for continuous deployment.